 Mushrooms get their name because they are mushy and take up a lot of room on the plate (okay, that's not true -- well not totally anyway).
 When improperly prepared, which is more times that not, mushrooms do become spongy and it is for this reason why a lot of people don't like them.
 This dish will change their mind.
 They do, however, take up a considerable amount of room on the plate, making them a favorite of chef's because it looks like you're getting more food on your plate and you can be charged more!

-Now to this incredibly tasting dish called Honey Rum Portobello Mushrooms.
+Now to this incredible tasting dish called Honey Rum Portobello Mushrooms.
 Here you have this fantastic dish of portobello mushrooms braised in rum and honey.
 Can it get any better?
 Yes!
 Upon presenting this dish, you put a slice of jalapeno pepper into the mushroom cap and then cover with finely grated Parmesan cheese.

 Ingredients needed to make Honey and Rum Portobello Mushrooms (serves 2):